hlucco/node-spotify/README.md

 Get Spotify catalog information about albums, artists, playlists, tracks, shows or episodes that match a keyword string.

 - `search(query: Query, service: SpotifyService)`

+Get detailed profile information about the current user (including the current user's username).

+- `getUserProfile(service: SpotifyService)`

+Start a new context or resume current playback on the user's active device.

+- `play(service: SpotifyService, deviceId: string, trackInfo?: TrackInfo)`

+Pause playback on the user's account.

+- `pause(service: SpotifyService, deviceId: string)`

+Get information about a user’s available devices.

+- `getDevices(service: SpotifyService)`